openssl/openssl/SUPPORT.md

 - [openssl-project]  for discussion about the development roadmap and governance.

-- [openssl-dev]      for discussion about development of OpenSSL.
+Only subscribers can post to [openssl-users] or [openssl-project].
+The archives are made public, however.
+For more information, see the [mailing lists] page.

-The openssl-dev list has been discontinued since development is now taking place in form of GitHub pull requests.
+There was an [openssl-dev] list has been discontinued since development is now taking place in form of GitHub pull requests.
 Although not active anymore, the searchable archive may still contain useful information.

 <!-- Links -->